s-s-sawant/s-s-sawant/README.md

 # Hi there! 👋 I'm Sagar Sawant

 Welcome to my GitHub profile!
-I'm a **mathematician** with a passion for exploring the elegant intersections of **algebraic combinatorics** and **graph algorithms**. 🎓 I recently completed my **PhD in Mathematics**, where I delved into the fascinating world of distinguishing graphs using symmetric and quasisymmetric functions.
+I'm a **mathematician** with a passion for exploring the elegant intersections of **Algebraic Combinatorics** and **Graph Algorithms**. 🎓 I recently completed my **PhD in Mathematics**, where I studied graphs and digraphs isomorphism problems using symmetric and quasisymmetric functions.

 ## 🌱 About Me
-- 🧮 **Research Interests**: Algebraic Combinatorics, Graph Theory, Algorithms, and their beautiful applications.
+- 🧮 **Research Interests**: Algebraic Combinatorics, Graph Theory, Algorithms, and their applications.
 - 🎶 Apart from math, I enjoy playing the **tabla** (I'm a Sangeet Visharad!) and listening to classical **Hindustani** and **Carnatic music**.
 - 🥏 I love playing **ultimate frisbee** and board games like **Catan**, **Saboteur**, and **Agricola**.